tripathics/tripathics.github.io/src/content/first-coding-environment-setup.md

 slug: "first-coding-environment-setup"
 date: "2022-12-09"
 title: "Setting up your first coding environment"
+hero: {
+    txt: '',
+    prerequisites: "Using interactive websites on browsers.;Basic knowledge to install a program from a wizard based installer.",
+    setup: "A computer with Linux (preferrably Debian or Ubuntu), Windows or MacOS;An active internet connection.",
+    lesson: "Install Visual Studio Code;Install Compilers for C and C++;Set up a workspace in vscode" }
 ---

-### Prerequisites
-* Using interactive websites on browsers.
-* Basic knowledge to install a program from a wizard based installer.

-### What you'll need
-* A computer with Linux (preferrably Debian or Ubuntu), Windows or MacOS
-* An active internet connection.

-### After reading this article, you'll be able to
-* Install Visual Studio Code
-* Install Compilers for C and C++
-* Set up a workspace in vscode

 ## Introduction
 To make a computer program, one typically starts by writing the [source code](https://en.wikipedia.org/wiki/Source_code) in a text editor, compiling it into a binary and finally running the program.